 Adguard, a company that provides ad blocking software, conducted a cryptojacking study late last year.
 They found that over 33,000 websites are currently running a crypto-mining script and those sites receive over 1 billion visits a month.
 The scale is already staggering and will continue to grow thanks in part to the availability of the malicious scripts.

 The best way to combat a threat like this is the same as any other cyber-attack, awareness.
 From the IT team to the reception desk, everyone should know what they are clicking on and who sent them there.
 A sizable number of these sites generate traffic by getting someone to click a link from a phising style email.
 Another reminder to scrutinize links that show up in your inbox.
-Keeping you machines up to date on the most recent patches, a service we offer to our customers, is another step in the right direction in the fight against this new threat.
+Keeping your machines up to date with the most recent patches, a service we offer to our customers, is a step in the right direction to combat this new threat.